Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 Notice that all of these transforms is specific to a AprilTAG.
 This is the measurement we provide you when a robot detects an AprilTAG.
 At the end of the Task 1, you should be able to visualize these transforms in RViz.
 Move the robot around and see how these transforms change.
 You can also change the visualization's global frame from \map to any other frame using the "Global options" -> "Fixed frame" in RViz.

+### 4. Record what you can visualize in RViz and an image of the physical map created.

 ## TASK-3 Implement `sensor_fusion_localization` package and test on map-1.